G-cae78/Bashbook/README.md

 # Bashbook
-User friendly interface, that runs in terminal
+User friendly social networking interface written in BashScript that runs in terminal and communicates via pipes